Lidargraphs

 One of the things about photographing in a government plaza that is also a tourist attraction is that everybody is photographing everybody.
 I was capturing the crowd of skateboarders and selfie-takers while photobombing their selfies, and all of us were under the watchful eye of dozens of security cameras operated by the Federal buildings and highly militarized Chicago Police.
 Jeremy Bentham’s Panopticon of constant surveillance no longer meets with civilian resistance.
 We are all watchers now.

-36”x50” archival inkjet print on Hahnemühle William Turner paper
+44”x50” archival inkjet print on Hahnemühle William Turner paper, artist-made frame

 If you remember the parade scene from Ferris Bueller (and of course you do), this is the block where Ferris sings “Danke Schoen”.
 Because I am visible every time the LiDAR scanner sweeps the scene, and the scene consists of hundreds of scans stitched together, I am Where's Waldo-ing in the scene several times if you know where to look.